4 Nov, 2022

 Written by Jack Laidley

-Jack is a marketing specialist at Fathom, who spends most of his spare time catching up on study for his MBA.
+Jack is a global marketing programs manager at Fathom, who recently completed his MBA.
 With a background in copywriting, branding, and CRM technology, Jack is passionate about meaningful brand communication and marketing strategy.